• Home |

 Different shotgun styles perform best under specific situations.

-An over-under shotgun is often used for shooting clays and would not be an excellent choice for deer hunting.
+An over-under shotgun is often used for shooting clays, and would not be an excellent choice for deer hunting.

 A semi-auto is a good choice for deer hunting and can be used for most situations.
+The biggest problem with semi-auto shotguns is they jam easily if you don't keep them clean.

 How to Choose the Best Choke